byu-cpe/ecen625/_labs/lab_llvm.md

            A5[i] + A5[i + 1];
 ```

 The above code will end up creating a cascading adder tree as shown in the left side of the figure above.
-We would like to automatically optimize the IR to balance the adder tree, producing a structure similar to the right-hand side of \cref{fig:balancer_example}.
+We would like to automatically optimize the IR to balance the adder tree, producing a structure similar to the right-hand side of the figure above.
 This optimization can improve the critical path of the resulting hardware, or if timing constraints are imposed, reduce the latency of each loop iteration.

 ## Getting Started

 ### Required Packages
 ```
-sudo apt install llvm-9 llvm-9-dev libclang-common-9-dev clang-9 liblpsolve55-dev texlive-latex-base texlive-pictures
+sudo apt install llvm-12 llvm-12-dev libclang-common-12-dev clang-12 liblpsolve55-dev texlive-latex-base texlive-pictures
 ```

 ### Running LLVM